-Although sodium and hardness do not have Maximum Contaminant Levels (MCLs) or Public Health Goals (PHGs), they are of interest to many consumers.
-Sodium refers to the salt present in the water and is generally naturally occurring.
-Hardness is the sum of polyvalent cations present in the water, generally magnesium and calcium, which are usually naturally occurring.
-Sodium and hardness data are presented in Table 2.
+Sodium and hardness do not have Maximum Contaminant Levels (MCLs) or Public Health Goals (PHGs) however; they are of interest to many consumers.
+Sodium refers to the salt present in water.
+Hardness is the sum of polyvalent cations present in water, generally magnesium and calcium.
+Sodium and hardness data are presented in Table 3.

-TABLE 2 - SAMPLING RESULTS FOR SODIUM AND HARDNESS Constituent (reporting units) Sample Source/Location Year Sampled Average Range Sodium (ppm) Distribution System 2016 3.9 N/A Hardness (ppm as CaCO 3) Distribution System 2016 100 N/A
+TABLE 3 - SAMPLING RESULTS FOR SODIUM AND HARDNESS

+Constituent (reporting units) Sample Source/Location Year Sampled Average Range Typical Source of Contaminant Sodium (ppm) Distribution System 2016 3.9 N/A Generally naturally occurring Hardness (ppm as CaCO 3) Distribution System 2016 100 N/A Usually naturally occurring